bbalganjjm/natural_js/docs/implementation/current.md

 - M0-M3 are complete.
 M3 and the root 2.0 layout were fast-forward pushed to `origin/2.0.0-alpha.0` at commit `94c73a9f`; `master` remains untouched.
 The 2.0 package uses Apache-2.0, while preserved `v1/` files retain their LGPL license and notices.
 - The user approved [M4](m4-plan.md).
 Its two-layout employee screen, Form/Grid pilots, nested row-local Select binding, browser regressions, benchmark, and independent-agent change task are implemented.
 M4 build, browser, package, and documentation gates passed; commit `b9a1c902` was fast-forward pushed to `origin/2.0.0-alpha.0`.
 Its detailed evidence is in the M4 plan.
-- The user approved [M5](m5-plan.md).
-The independent M4 audit, fetched-HTML integration fix, retained rules, row-keyed drafts, and full Form/Grid/data contracts are implemented.
-Build, unit/browser, installed-consumer, package, and final same-host performance checks passed; the docs-first agent task and final documentation/push gate remain.
+- [M5](m5-plan.md) is complete.
+Its prior-milestone audit, fetched-HTML integration fix, retained rules, row-keyed drafts, Form/Grid/data contracts, tests, package audit, same-host benchmark, and two docs-first agent exercises are recorded below.
+[M6](m6-plan.md) remains a review draft; implementation requires its own approval.

 # Steps